HDFGroup/hsds/docs/usecases/extract_several_one_dimensional_subsets.rst

 Success Guarantee
 ------------------
 1. HSDS accepts and logs the attempted request
-2. The HSDS service presents `JSON <http://www.json.org/>`_ output to the client based on the parameters and indices noted above in a *reasonable* response time
+2. The HSDS service presents `JSON <http://www.json.org/>`_ or binary output to the client based on the parameters and indices noted above in a *reasonable* response time

 Main Success Scenario